 The AGI calculation is relatively straightforward.

 - It is equal to the total income you report that’s subject to income tax—such as earnings from your job, self-employment, dividends and interest from a bank account—minus specific deductions, or “adjustments” that you’re eligible to take.

-- Your AGI is calculated before you take the standard or itemized deductions —which you report in later sections of the return.
+- Your AGI is calculated before you take the standard or itemized deductions —which you report in later sections of your tax return.

 Adjustments to income